neektza/nikicajokic.me/_drafts/fault_tolerance_and_supervisors.md

 Continuing from the previous [introduction post](link) on concurrency primitives and abstractions in Ruby...

+The big requirement that makes this problem interesting is the long-running process that must deal with many "actions" at the same time.
+While not a particularly unusual problem it was a novelty because as web developers we mostly deal with request/response cycles and don't have to manage long running processes.
+So, naturally, it took us some time to recognize its inherent concurrent nature and get the architecture right.

 ## Recovering without rescuing

 Since Celluloid's concurrency features have described many times over, we'll focus on its other very important feature - fault tolerance and supervisors.